• Skip to content

 • Some courses include an optional placement module for which students will need to cover the costs of travel to and from the placement and DBS checks as required.

-• For a number of courses you will have the opportunity to attend field trips and off-site visits.
-These are optional and are not required to pass your course but under normal circumstances we would expect a budget of approximately £150 per year will cover the costs of particular trips.
+• You may have the opportunity to attend field trips and off-site visits.
+These are optional and are not required to pass your course but if you choose to go on optional trips you can expect to pay either a contribution towards, or the full cost of, travel as well as for your food.
+Under normal circumstances we would expect a budget of approximately £150 per year will cover the costs of particular trips.
 The amount spent would be based on location and number of trips taken.

-• You will have access to computers and necessary software, however many students choose to buy their own hardware, software and accessories.
-The amount spent will depend on your individual choices but this expenditure is not essential to pass any of our courses.
+• Many students choose to buy their own hardware, software and accessories.
+The amount spent will depend on your individual choices, but this expenditure is not essential to pass any of our courses.

 Location and student life